The project milestones: planning objectives and results

 This is why every tool (like the alert) that facilitates the task is always very well received.

-Now it’s your turn to try to map your project with milestones and see if they help you better understand deadlines and deliveries
+Now it’s your turn to try to map your project with milestones in Twproject and see if they help you better understand deadlines and deliveries

 Set the milestones of your project.